Traveling for Care?

 A joint program of the Johns Hopkins University and the National Cancer Institute

 The fellowship is designed to provide clinical and research exposure that allows for the development of subspecialist academicians adept in laboratory and/or clinical research, coupled with superior patient management skills.
 Training in Pediatric Oncology at Johns Hopkins University (JHU) is under the supervision of Dr. Ido Paz-Priel, Director of Fellowship Training.
 Training in Pediatric Hematology is under the direction of Dr. Jeffrey Keefer, Co-Director of Fellowship Training at JHU.
-Training in Pediatric Oncology at the National Cancer Institute (NCI), National Institutes of Health (NIH) is under the direction of Dr. Kristin Baird, Co-Director of Fellowship Training.
+Training in Pediatric Oncology at the National Cancer Institute (NCI), National Institutes of Health (NIH) is under the direction of Dr. Terry Fry, Co-Director of Fellowship Training.
 Six fellows per year are selected via the National Residency Matching Program (NRMP).
 The first year of the fellowship is largely clinical with inpatient and outpatient exposure at JHU and the NIH.
 The second and third years are focused research years allowing for training in laboratory and/or clinical research.

 The first year of fellowship will include: